Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 * Best approach of some hours of testing: Base Template Class (3d)Matrix + Derivations (ImageGray, ImageRGB, etc)
 * Matrix is template base class, all algorithms which are type-independent are defined here
 * angles are always declared in deg
-* reference point is always the top left corner
+* reference point is always the top left corner (origin)
 * edges are always searched in x-direction
 * angles are defined in y-direction (mathematically)
   * attention: y direction is pointing up, not down, so the angle is going clockwise